 The bill amends RCW 42.45.280 to enhance the framework for electronic notarial acts in Washington State, particularly focusing on the use of communication technology for notaries and remotely located individuals.
-Key definitions are established, including "communication technology," "identity proofing," and "remotely located individual."
+Key provisions include the definition of terms such as "communication technology," "identity proofing," and "remotely located individual."
 The bill allows electronic records notaries to perform notarial acts using communication technology, provided they can verify the identity of the individual and create an audiovisual recording of the act.
-It also specifies conditions under which notaries can take acknowledgments of signatures on tangible records presented remotely and outlines the requirements for the retention of audiovisual recordings.
+Notably, it introduces new provisions that permit notaries to take acknowledgments of signatures on tangible records presented via communication technology, as well as the requirement for the notary to retain audiovisual recordings for at least ten years.

 Statutes affected: